 - Regulation no. 481/2006 Coll. governing the prerequisites for the identity cards of the employees of the sickness insurance bodies who have been assigned the task of inspecting the adherence to the regimen pertaining to temporarily incapacitated insured individuals - Government Decree no. 366/2008 Coll. which regulates the amounts for the designation of the calculation bases for the purposes of sickness insurance - Ministry of Labour and Social Affairs Notification no. 396/2008 Coll. which sets out the amount of the reduction limits for the modification of the daily assessment base valid in 2009 for the purposes of sickness insurance

 III.
-The insurance contributions for social security and the contributions to the state employment policy contributions to the state employment policy which come into effect as of 1st January 2009 or later
+The insurance contributions for social security and the contributions to the state employment policy

 Act no. 589/1992 Coll. governing the insurance contributions for social security and the contributions to the state employment policy, as amended